osmosis-labs/sqs/docs/architecture/routing.md

 ## Pool Filtering - Min Liquidity Capitalization

-Osmosis chain consists of many pools where some of them are low liqudity.
+Osmosis chain consists of many pools where some of them are low liquidity.
 Having these pools be included in the router system imposes performance overhead without clear benefit.